radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 **Bind DN Information in vds_server_access.log**

 By default, the Search Results in vds_server_access.log do not contain bind DN information.
-To enable bind DN information to be logged for search results in the access log set the enableAccessLoggingWithWhoDidThat to true.
+To enable bind DN information to be logged for search results in the access log set the enableAccessLoggingWithWhoDidThat to true using the REST configuration API with the commande shown below.

 `https://<rli_rest_endpoint>/adap/util?action=vdsconfig&commandname=set-property&name=enableAccessLoggingWithWhoDidThat&value=true`